chiragms06/PICT_Coursework/README.md

 1. Implement a class Complex which represents the Complex Number data type.
 Implement the following
-1. Constructor (including a default constructor which creates the complex number 0+0i).
+  a.
+Constructor (including a default constructor which creates the complex number 0+0i).
-2. Overloaded operator+ to add two complex numbers.
-3. Overloaded operator* to multiply two complex numbers.4.
+  b.
+Overloaded operator+ to add two complex numbers. c.Overloaded operator* to multiply two complex numbers.4.
 Overloaded << and >> to
     print and read Complex Numbers.

 2. Develop an object oriented program in C++ to create a database of student information system containing the following information: Name, Roll number, Class, division, Date of